AutomatedProcessImprovement/log-distance-measures/README.md

 )
 ```

-The timestamp EMD metric can be also used to compare the distribution of the start timestamps (with `AbsoluteHourEmdType.START`), or the end
+This EMD metric can be also used to compare the distribution of the start timestamps (with `AbsoluteHourEmdType.START`), or the end
 timestamps (with `AbsoluteHourEmdType.END`), instead of both of them.

 Furthermore, the binning is performed to hour by default, but it can be customized passing another function discretize the total amount of